yosefdebela/printf/README.md

-# printf
-alx first team project
+this is our first team project this project is done done in collaboration with yosef alemu and amsale tsige